What are some successful investing disciplines?

 Whilst the above is not exhaustive, the rules are a good indicator of some of the regular activity undertaken at Continuum Financial Planners Pty Ltd to select and monitor the managed funds into which we recommend our investor clients commit and continue to keep, their money.

 We hear from our clients that they enjoy the peace of mind that our processes bring them over the near-, medium- and longer-terms.
 They accept them as successful investing disciplines.
-We encourage clients to contact us whenever they have needs or concerns regarding their investments and/ or financial situation – and to spread the word about our professionalism, and our caring – to family, friends and colleagues.
+We encourage clients to contact us whenever they have needs or concerns regarding their investments and/ or financial situation.
+And we appreciate them spreading the word about our professionalism, and our caring, to family, friends and colleagues.
+To make an appointment to instill some investment discipline through sound financial advice –